elastic/kibana/src/core/MIGRATION.md

 }
 ```

-At this point, your legacy server-side plugin's logic is no longer coupled to the legacy core.
+At this point, your legacy server-side plugin logic is no longer coupled to the legacy core.

 A similar approach can be taken for your plugins shim.
 First, update your plugin shim in `init` to extend `server.newPlatform.setup.plugins`.